princjef/mageutil/bintool/README.md

 )
 ```

-Since errors are only reported for templating issues\, it's common to wrap the call with bintool\.Must\(\)\, which will panic if an error is returned\, rather than making you handle it:
+Since errors are only reported for templating issues, it's common to wrap the call with bintool.Must\(\), which will panic if an error is returned, rather than making you handle it:

 ```
 linter := bintool.Must(bintool.New(